amirabbasja/Arbitrage-Screener/README.md

 ## TODOs

+0. Add creating the database with "db_name" located in teh env file when running the **setupTables.js** file
 1. Add router logic to controller directory and make router files logic-less.
 2. Send batch requests to RPCs (Use axios?)
+3. Add a section for manually checking if an RPC is okay and health (Not rate limited)
+4. Add rate-limited calls for each limiter to the UI
+5. Add a headless mode to run the app